carp-lang/Carp/docs/LanguageGuide.md

 (Kind3)
 ```

-You can use pattern matching to extract values in a safe way
+You can use pattern matching to extract values in a safe way:
 ```clojure
 (defn get [either]
   (match either